Bishop's Castle: The castle

 The 1st Duke of Chandos sold the Castle Hotel to John Walcot who in turn sold it to Robert Clive, 1st Baron Clive of Plassey (1725–1774), known as 'Clive of India', who amassed such wealth during his time in that country that Horace Walpole writing from London to a country friend said: 'you will be frightened by the dearness of everything ...
 I expect that a pint of milk will soon not be sold under a diamond, and then nobody can keep a cow but my Lord Clive'.
 From Lord Clive the hotel descended to his son, Edward, and then to his grandson, who changed the family name to Herbert, his mother's maiden name.
 The older Edward became Earl of Powis on the death of his brother-in-law, George Herbert, 2nd Earl of Powis (of the previous creation of that title).

 Local landowners, including Lord Clive, expended large sums of cash buying votes, a common practice at the time in some areas to ensure a seat in Parliament.
 In 1726 one unsuccessful parliamentary candidate was subsequently able to prove that of the 52 people voting for his rival, the incumbent MP, 51 had received bribes and inducements.
 The Reform Act 1832 eradicated this practice and Bishop's Castle was disenfranchised.

-All that is physically left of the castle today is a 10 m long, coursed stone wall on the west side of the castle site which is 2 m thick and 3 m high.
+All that is physically left of the castle today is a 10 metres (30 feet) long, coursed stone wall on the west side of the castle site which is 2 metres (6 feet) thick and 3 metres (10 feet) high.
 It was overgrown with ivy and was recently renovated to keep it safe and stable.
 The Castle Hotel stands on the site of the castle itself and is largely built of stone salvaged from the original castle.